skienzmatishun/deal-with-the-devil/src/content/innocent.md

 [Transcript Documents](https://1drv.ms/u/s!AjkiMTnxOg5Whs8_OXITUR9ssyxHzw?e=HW1V3s)

-the prosecution, defense and police have testimony, to times, dates, individuals and places.
+The prosecution, defense and police have testimony, to times, dates, individuals and places.
 An accurate timeline is established throughout the course of the 10 day trial, however no one including the jury, ever attempted to construct a written documented timeline.

 Establishing a timeline before and after the crime is the most basic of basic procedures in investigation.
 The so called investigation, produced nothing that connected Murray Lawrence to the crime.
 The timeline produced from the transcript, provides Mr. Lawrence with 5 separate witnesses that testified seeing Mr. Lawrence at his home during the time the crime was committed.